marwahaha/pizza/index.md

 [Arinell's is real NY-style](https://www.yelp.com/biz/arinell-pizza-berkeley-2), complete with hardass service.
 I was impressed with their Sicilian pizza.

+I've only been to [Lanesplitter](https://lanesplitterpizza.com/) during the COVID-19 pandemic.
+My friend Michael lived and worked right there; we'd eat it hot right on the sidewalk or at the nearby park.
+Big and cheesy slices.

 ## Places I haven't been

 I haven't tried [The King's Feet](https://www.thekingsfeet.com/); vegan pizza makes me nervous.